 Shane Liuw is a SEO consultant in Singapore with good focus on detail.
 This has been helpful in bringing traffic to a brand’s online presence.
 He has experience in the following:

 - online reputation management

 - and email marketing services.

-If you already have a website, they will do a free SEO audit of your site.
-First Page Digital also promises to deliver results in 90 days.
-If they fail to do so, they will work for free.
+If you already have a website, they will do a SEO audit of your site.
+First Page Digital also seeks to deliver results in 90 days.
+If they fail to do so, they will do more work.
 Visit them at 144 Robinson Rd, #20-01 Robinson Square Singapore 068908 or drop them a call at +65 6270 2193.

 Jon Ng – Novatise Singapore

-Novatise is one of the leading agencies in Singapore lead by Jon Ng, an acclaimed SEO consultant.
-He is one of the most successful guest bloggers on all-matters SEO.
+Novatise is a trending agency in Singapore lead by Jon Ng, a veteran SEO consultant.
+He is a guest blogger on SEO related topics.

 He has also been involved in the development and execution of SEO strategies by tailoring them to the needs of the clients.
-Through his participation, Novatise has helped hundreds of customers get proper online exposure.
-Jon specialises in SEO services such as link building, restaurant SEO, and e-commerce SEO.
+Through his participation, Novatise has helped customers get proper online exposure.
+Jon specializes in SEO services such as link building, restaurant SEO, and e-commerce SEO.

 Novatise has several digital marketing services such as:

 Novatise is located at Crasco Building, 11 Beach Road, Unit 03-02, Singapore 189675.